The Bankrate promise

 How to reduce your home equity loan closing costs

 - Negotiate with lenders.
-Don’t be timid about negotiating on home equity loan costs and fees.
+Don’t be timid about negotiating on home equity loan/HELOC costs and fees.
 These added charges are often more flexible than the lender might let on.
 If a lender is unwilling to budge on its closing fees, consider working with a different lender.

 - Explore no-closing-cost HELOCs or home equity loans.
 Some lenders offer these options, but don’t expect your home equity loan or HELOC to come free.
 Instead, the lender generally compensates for the lack of closing costs by charging a slightly higher interest rate, which means the overall cost of the home equity loan or HELOC might come out the same in the end.

 Unfortunately, no. While you might be able to deduct some of the cost of a home equity loan or HELOC — namely, the interest you pay on it — the IRS generally doesn’t offer tax perks for closing costs.
 But as you move forward, the interest you pay on your home equity loan can be tax-deductible, depending on what you use the financing for.